bikash-b/micro-fed/README.md

 > vue-cli-service build --target wc --name vue-web-components 'src/components/*.vue'

-The above command will generate single JavaScript file and which needs to be deployed and run as like as a service in backend system.
+The above command will generate single JavaScript file with in a dist folder and which needs to be deployed and run as like as a service in backend system.

 ![Micro build and deployment](https://github.com/bikash-b/micro-fed/blob/master/assets/Micro%20build%20and%20deployment.png)